Hornbill-Docs/hdoc-guide/hdoc-guide/getting-started/simple-edits.md

 ---
 # How to make simple edits

-To make simple edits, like fixing typos or adding text, all you need is a web browser and a GitHub account.
+To make simple edits, like fixing typos or adding text, all you need is a web browser and a GitHub account with sufficient privileges to the repository that you wish to edit.

 ## Prerequisites
 - A personal or work GitHub account